-Term deposits are an investment of cash placed within a financial institution for a fixed period of time usually ranging from a one-month to five years.
+Term deposits are bank accounts that lock away your money for a set period of time, usually ranging from one month to five years.
 In return, you earn a fixed rate of interest for the agreed term, even if your bank’s rates for new customers change during that time.
-Term deposits tend to suit investors and savers who prefer a lower-risk option that near-guarantees a set return, as opposed to investing in riskier but potentially more lucrative assets such as shares and property.
-Currently, interest rates on term deposits are relatively low because of today’s interest rate environment but for savers willing to shop around there may still be good value options out there.
+Term deposits tend to suit investors and savers who prefer a low-risk option with a near-guaranteed rate of return, as opposed to investing in riskier but potentially more lucrative assets such as shares and property.
+Interest rates on term deposits are relatively low at the moment because of today’s low interest rate environment.
+That being said, savers who are willing to shop around may still be able to find some good options.

-If you’re interested in a term deposit, it’s also worth knowing you may be charged a fee, or earn a reduced rate of interest, if you decide to access your funds before your account matures.
-In addition, there is a chance any honeymoon rate you secured may drop after your term deposit matures, if you decide to roll over to a new term once your existing one has matured.
+If you’re interested in a term deposit, it’s also worth knowing you may be charged a penalty fee, or earn a reduced rate of interest, if you decide to access your funds before the end of the term.
+In addition, there is a chance that the interest rate you secure may drop if you decide to ‘roll over’ your money to a new term once your existing one has matured.
 On the flip side, some institutions may offer a bonus interest rate to reward savers who roll their investment into a new term.
-Consider checking with your institution what your options are when your term comes to and end.
+Check with your institution to see what options you may have when your term comes to an end.

 Term deposit rates from the big four banks

 Should you consider a term deposit from the big four?

-- The interest rates on offer (the higher the interest rate, the greater your return will typically be from the term deposit)
+- The interest rate on offer (the higher the interest rate, the greater your return will typically be from the term deposit)

-- The ‘terms’ (length of the term deposit) available
+- The terms (lengths of the term deposit) available to choose from

 - Whether early withdrawals come with penalties or fees